College sports 101: The Chronicle's comprehensive guide to the rules of every sport at Duke

 The Chronicle is here to tell you what you need to know to become a fan of every fall sport at Duke.

-This fall, Blue Devils will be competing across the country on surfaces of all kinds.
+This year, Blue Devils will be competing across the country on surfaces of all kinds.
 With the various rules, terminology and unique season formats of each sport, it can be hard to keep track of what's what.
-The Chronicle is here to help, as we have created what-to-know guides for each of Duke's fall sports.
-Be sure to read up on every Sports 101 edition below and follow The Chronicle's coverage all season long.
+The Chronicle is here to help, as we have created what-to-know guides for each of Duke's sports.
+Be sure to read up on every Sports 101 edition below and follow The Chronicle's coverage all year long.
+Click the link on each header for the full articles on every sport.

 Football